 After concluding the presentation, about 10 people approached me with questions.
-Mainly, they asked questions which I had answered in the first few slides, so either the combination of the theory and translation was difficult to understand or they did not understand my points.
-I wasn’t surprised by this lack of comprehension since most academic presentation are repetitions of the initial points.
+Mainly, they asked questions that I had answered in the first few slides, so either the combination of the theory and translation was difficult to understand or they did not understand my points.
+I wasn’t surprised by this lack of comprehension since most academic presentations are repetitions of the initial points.
 I re-explained the dissonance between radical activists and immigrants and the ‘logic of homogeneity.’
 The group was especially upset by the behavior of the squatters in the ethnographic story, so I found myself defending the behavior of the Dutch squatters.
 However, the squatters’ reasoning for kicking out the African women was so intricate and culturally based that even while I explained it, I knew that no one really understood– or wanted to understand.
 I was invited by another activist, based in Thessaloniki, to give the same talk at an anti-racism festival.
 I was flattered but was going to be in London by the time of the festival.

 Afterwards, a group of us went to a restaurant close by and relaxed.
 I felt so welcomed by the participants from Embros that my husband and I ended up spending time with them in Athens.

 A few days later, Embros participants took us to an anti-racist/anti-fascist festival that was being held in the Prosfygika refugee neighborhood.
-In the wake of long term neglect of the area, migrants, refugees, unemployed and homeless people were living in the buildings as squatters.
+In the wake of long-term neglect of the area, migrants, refugees, unemployed and homeless people were living in the buildings as squatters.
 Under threat of eviction by a private company contracted by the state to manage public property, an anti-fascist group was raising awareness and organizing through the festival, which was impressive.
 There were films, live bands, art exhibitions.
 Very cool.

 We also explored Exarchia, the anarchist/student neighborhood in Athens.
 We went to cafes in legalized squats, visited a participant of Embros’s apartment, and soaked in the atmosphere.
 I had the sense that Exarchia in 2014 was similar to Kreuzberg, Berlin in the 90s.
 There is a particular vibrancy of expression and ways of being that seem to flourish during crisis and austerity.
 I write this without romanticizing poverty, unemployment, and despair during economic crisis.

 On the theme of squatted spaces, we spent a day at a squatted municipal beach with Vasiliki.
-Again, the area was neglected and black clad anarchists took over managing the space.
+Again, the area was neglected and black-clad anarchists took over managing the space.
 They have a cafe and clean the beach weekly.

 I love Athens and its vibrant, intense, politically engaged environment.
 I also really like Greek culture.
 I know that such a statement, although positive, is based on stereotyping a number of cultural characteristics but I’m going to do it anyway.
 I love the warmth, openness, hospitality, and expressive, verbally articulate culture.
 I felt welcomed by the Embros collective and enjoyed our engagement tremendously.
 Thank you Christina for the invitation, for translating the Q&A, and Embros in general!